imagej/imagej.github.io/pages/Multi-View_Deconvolution.md

 ## How to use the plugin

-![Shows the first dialog that queries the location of the multi-view files](Spim_multiview_dialog1.jpg
+![Shows the first dialog that queries the location of the multi-view files](/images/pages/Spim_multiview_dialog1.jpg
-"Shows the first dialog that queries the location of the multi-view files")
+"Shows the first dialog that queries the location of the multi-view files")"

 The multi-view deconvolution consists like the multi-view fusion of two consecutive dialogs.
 The first dialog queries the information necessary